olaf-olaf/finalProject/README.md

 # DrumPad

 Drumpad is a samplepad for your iphone.
 You can use this app to play drums with 6 different kits.
-All sounds can be manipulated distortion, reverb, delay and a ring modulator.
+All sounds can be manipulated with distortion, reverb, delay and a ring modulator.
 The user can tweak the effects settings to his own liking.

 ### Main view
 <img src="https://github.com/olaf-olaf/finalProject/blob/master/doc/DrumPad.png" width="200px"></br>